zhen-xie/mirage/docs/mpk/qwen3_workload_aware_m2_correctness.md

 Both prompts repeat `hello`, so these two cases vary context length but do not provide diverse text or generated continuations.
-The numeric probe covers one decode position per prompt, while the 30-token artifact check covers only the 128-token prompt on the second server.
+The numeric probe covers one decode position per prompt, while the 30-token artifact check covers only the 128-token prompt on the second server at the time of the probe.
+A later 1024-input, 128-output normal/decode-only run also matched on the first 30 tokens.
 No numeric threshold or full-output correctness claim follows from these observations.